Transport in Oslo: Water transport

-Oslo has local ferries that services different locations around the Oslofjord.
+Oslo has local ferries that service different locations around the Oslofjord.
 Major operators include Bygdøyfergene, Nesoddbåtene, and Oslo-Fergene.
 Oslo also has ferry connections to Denmark, Sweden, and Germany.

-Water transport in Oslo is also part of public transportation, as ferries (except the Bygdøy ferry) are included in the ticket and price system which are for buses, trams, subways and local trains, operated by Reuter.
+Water transport in Oslo is also part of public transportation, as ferries (except the Bygdøy ferry) are included in the ticket and price system (which are also for the buses, trams, subways and local trains) operated by Ruter.

+The majority of ferry services depart from Akerbrygge, a pier located in Central Oslo.
+From there, ferries will either service routes that will take passengers to the islands, or routes that take them to either the western coast of the Oslofjord.

 Norway plans to launch five new electric ferries in Oslo in 2021, as part of its services for the Inner Oslofjord islands, a popular tourist destination.
 The 350-seat boats will be fully operational by 2022.

 Norway is preparing to create the world's first zero-emissions zone on water, in a bid to protect its UNESCO-listed fjords, which attract many tourist cruise ships.
 The country's parliament passed a resolution to ban greenhouse gas emissions on its world heritage fjords, "as soon as technically possible and no later than 2026".